Do you have a few students that are on your last nerve? Are you feeling like nothing you do is working to keep your class on task?

 We are training further generations of lawmakers, doctors, police officers, teachers, parents, etc. The only way they will grow up to be grownups is if they learn to behave because it's the right thing to do.
 No rewards needed.

-What are the your expectations?
+What are your expectations?
+What’s really important to you?
 Hold students to it every time.
 Decide what you will do every time one of your students misses the mark.
 This is your opportunity to train them.
 Don't miss it.

-Put a smile on your face, kindly, but firmly, let them know they have stepped over the mark and what the consequence is.
+Put love on your voice.
+Kindly, but firmly, let them know they have stepped over the mark and what the consequence is.
 Move on.
 No lectures.
 No threats.
 No discussion.
 Just, follow through every time.
 This is true kindness and love.
 Waffling or being inconsistent says you don't believe in your students' potential.
 It says you don't care about them.
+It also says you’re not committed to being in charge.
 Put your class on equal footing - no favorites.
+Give them the peace of mind knowing there’s someone in charge and it’s not a free for all.

 We train students to treat us (and each other) a certain way whether we intend to or not.
 If we let unacceptable behaviors slide by, then we are telling students those behaviors are ok.